Finite subgroups of $\operatorname{PGL}_2(K)$ arising from configurations of skew lines in $\mathbb{P}^3_K$: Abstract

-Using a matrix description of skew lines, we express the generators of $G_{\mathcal L}$ in terms of a family of matrices $M_i\in\GL_2(K)$ and analyze $G_{\mathcal L}$ in the abelian and non-abelian cases.
-In the abelian situation we show that, after a change of basis, the matrices $M_i$ are simultaneously upper triangular and we obtain explicit families realizing cyclic groups and $p$–semi-elementary groups of the form $C_p^m\rtimes C_n$.
-In the non-abelian case we prove that no dihedral group $D_n$ with $n\ge3$ can occur, while we construct configurations with $G_{\mathcal L}\cong A_4, S_4, A_5$ and describe their orbit structure.
+Our main tool is a matrix description of skew lines in $\mathbb{P}^3_K$, which gives explicit generators for $G_{\mathcal{L}}$ in terms of matrices in $\mathrm{GL}_2(K)$.
+In the abelian case, we prove that the relevant matrices are simultaneously upper triangular and obtain explicit families realizing cyclic groups and elementary abelian $p$-groups.
+In the non-abelian case, we show that, in non-modular characteristic, no dihedral group $D_n$ with $n\ge 3$ can occur, while configurations realizing $A_4$, $S_4$, and $A_5$ are constructed explicitly.

-Viewed through the lens of $(a,b)$–geproci sets, these results provide a group-theoretic description of collinearly complete point sets and yield new examples of half-grid geproci sets.
+These results also yield new examples of point sets whose general projection is a complete intersection.